teamkaidee/.dotfiles/README.md

 Fork into your own repo then configure to your heart content.

 # Python

 See [python.md](python.md)

+# What's next?

+## Use Alfred instead of Spotlight

+You may want to disable OSX's Spotlight with [Alfred](https://www.alfredapp.com/) for it is much more powerful version to improve productivity.
+You can do this by:

+1. Go to Preferences > Keyboard > Shortcuts > Spotlight.
+2. Remove "Show Spotlight search" shortcut.

+## Configure Input Sources

+By default OSX use "^+Space" to switch between input sources(language), the key position is rather awkward.
+If you switch to use Alfred, you will no longer need the "⌘+Space" shortcut.
+You should change this to be used for language switching instead.

+1. Go to Preferences > Keyboard > Shortcuts > Input Sources
+2. Click on the old shortcut then press "⌘+Space".

 # Shortcuts

 [VS Code OSX Shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf)